-The protégé effect is a psychological phenomenon where teaching, preparing to teach, or pretending to teach information to others helps a person learn that information.
-For example, a student who is preparing for an exam could benefit from the protégé effect and improve their understanding of the material by helping explain it to their peers.
+The protégé effect is a psychological phenomenon where teaching, pretending to teach, or preparing to teach information to others helps a person learn that information.
+For example, a student who is studying for an exam could benefit from the protégé effect and improve their understanding of the relevant material, by teaching that material to their peers.

-The protégé effect can be highly beneficial in a variety of context.
-As such, in the following article you will learn more about this effect, and about how you can take advantage of it as effectively as possible.
+Because of its beneficial influence, the protégé effect can be a useful tool in a variety of situations.
+As such, in the following article you will learn more about this effect, and about how you can take utilize it as effectively as possible.

 Examples of how you can use the protégé effect

-The protégé effect is primarily associated with the academic context, where the act of teaching others can help you learn material that you need to learn yourself.
-However, the protégé effect can also benefit you in a variety of other situations.
+The protégé effect is primarily associated with the academic context, where teaching others can help you learn material that you need to learn yourself.
+However, the protégé effect can also benefit you in a variety of other, non-academic environments.
 For example:

-- When it comes to hobbies, teaching related skills to novices can help you master those skills yourself.
+- When it comes to hobbies, teaching basic skills to novices can help you refine and master those skills yourself.

-- When it comes to work, explaining important procedures to new employees can help you understand those procedures better yourself.
+- When it comes to work, explaining important procedures to new employees can help you remember those procedures better yourself.

-- When it comes to general knowledge, explaining concepts that you’re interested in to people who aren’t familiar with them can help you remember those concepts better.
+- When it comes to general knowledge, explaining concepts that you’re interested in to people who aren’t familiar with them can help you improve your understanding of those concepts.

 How the protégé effect helps you learn